leenabhavnani/KubernetesPractice/Declarative/Service_commands.md

 - NodePort- For exposing the service through a static port on the node
 - LoadBalancer- to expose the service using an external load-balancer

+You can also use Ingress to expose your Service.
+Ingress is not a Service type, but it acts as the entry point for your cluster.
+It lets you consolidate your routing rules into a single resource as it can expose multiple services under the same IP address

 ### Creating a service